ail-project/ail-feeder-gharchive/README.md

   -fo FILEORG, --fileorg FILEORG
-                        file containing list of organisations -w WORDS [WORDS ...], --words WORDS [WORDS ...] list of words to search.
-If no words is give, all commit message will be add -fw FILEWORD, --fileword FILEWORD
+                        file containing list of organisations -w WORDS [WORDS ...], --words WORDS [WORDS ...] list of words to search. '-w update bot' will search both words with an AND. '-w "update bot"' will search for the string
+  -c, --case            active case for --words option -fw FILEWORD, --fileword FILEWORD
                         file containing list of words for commit message